Bira/octopus-carnival/_drafts/wir-mm2-4e-beholder.md

 weakened by this power would become slowed, they become immobilized instead, and this lasts until they're no longer weakened!

-The Eye of Frost has access to 3 **Eye Rays**, **Eyes of the Beholder** allows it to use one of them as a free action against any enemy that starts its turn within 5 squares of the beholder.
+The Eye of Frost has access to 3 **Eye Rays**, and **Eyes of the Beholder** allows it to use one of them as a free action against any enemy that starts its turn within 5 squares of the beholder.
 That enemy also gains Vulnerable 5 Cold until the end of the beholder's next turn.
 A ray attack can also be done with a standard action, of course, further increasing the beholder's rate of fire.

 The rays have Range 10, and have the following effects: